aajonusnet/aajonusnet/md/Books/Old/Early Training with Aajonus (1996).md

 Aajonus: They don’t heat it at all.
 They take the grains.
 Of course they put gelatin to thicken it.
 They start with milk, they add cream, add raw cream to it, because the milk that you buy like the whole milk is really skimmed milk.
-So they add it back because the bulgaris is the one that pre-digests the fat and if there is not enough fat then that enzyme dies in there, the bulgaris.
+So they add it back because the bulgaricus is the one that pre-digests the fat and if there is not enough fat then that enzyme dies in there, the bulgaricus.

 _— So they take milk and add cream to it.
 The cream provides the bacteria._